akhilvreddy/Wavefunction-Plotter/README.md

 # Wavefunction-Analysis
-Generated and plotted quantum wavefunctions for single particles, particels in potential wells, and am currently working on spherical harmonics for the hydrogen atom.
+Generated and plotted quantum wavefunctions for single particles, particels in potential wells, and currently working on spherical harmonics for the hydrogen atom.